Wing276/How-many-customer-stay/README.md

     - result from XGBoost

 4. customer_churn.ipynb

+5. samplesubmission.csv:
+    - This is a sample file to show the output format.
+Wrong format will lead to unknown result.

+## 3. Goal

+- The classification goal is to predict if the customer will leave this bank and choose other competitors in the future (i.e, Identify the value of feature 'Exited', 1 for yes and 0 otherwise).

+## 4. Attribute Information
+#### a) Input variables

+**customers' basic information**

+- RowNumber: the number of rows
+- CustomerId: the id of the customer in this bank.
+- Surname: the surname of the customer
+- CreditScore: personal credit score for an account.
+- Geography: the location of the customer.
+- Gender: the gender of the customer.
+- Age: the age of the customer.
+- Tenure: the valid time of the account.
+- Balance: the amount of money in the account.
+- NumOfProducts: the number of products the customer buys.
+- HasCrCard: The number of Credit Card the customer owns.
+- IsActiveMember: whether active in the recent period.
+- EstimatedSalary: the estimated salary of the custome

+#### b) Output variable

+- Exited: whether this customer will leave in the future.

 Remark: This is one of my school projects.
 You can download my script and play around my code :)